ShreyasMalakarjunPatil/Neural-Sculpting/README.md

 The directory "shell" consists of commands to run module detection on those models and generate the NN visualizations.

 For detailed list of hyper-parameters used for each of the experiments please refer to the directory "shell" and the commands.

+## Contributing

+Please feel free to contact us or submit issues regarding suggestions for improving the repository or any specific implementation details you wish to know about.